The-Hacker-Recipes/The-Hacker-Recipes/radio/wi-fi/wps.md

 {% endhint %}

-## Attacks

-Here are some known attacks on Wi-Fi Protected Setup (WPS):
+Below are some known attacks on Wi-Fi Protected Setup (WPS):

 * **PIN Brute-Force:** Some routers with WPS allow users to connect by entering an 8-digit PIN code.
 A brute-force attack involves trying all possible combinations until the correct PIN is found.
 * **Pixie Dust:** This attack exploits a weakness in the generation of WPS encryption keys.
 It involves exploiting vulnerabilities in certain routers during the creation of WPA/WPA2 encryption keys.